Felix Bus Services

-Post war the route was lengthened with a diversion through a new housing estate at West Hallam.
 Although Mr Frost stopped driving buses in 1966, he continued to run the company and supervise repairs and maintenance until his death in March 1975.
 The business then passed to his nephew, Mr G. Middup, of Grantham.
 Miss Ida Bacon, who had helped Mr Frost run the business, became company secretary when Felix became a limited company in 1975.

 The company’s 60th anniversary was celebrated by a line-up of five buses in Ilkeston Market Place in March 1982.
 The Ilkeston terminus was moved to Wharncliffe Road in 1986 when the Market Place was pedestrianised and the route extended to the new hospital a year later.